FuadEfendi/www.fuadefendi.com/content/docs/microservices/design-patterns/db/saga/index.md

 ## What is the "Saga" design pattern?

-- A saga is a sequence of transactions that spans many services.
+- A saga is a sequence of transactions that updates each service and publishes a message or event to trigger the next transaction step.
-- Each transaction updates the database and publishes a message (emits an event) to trigger the next transaction in the saga.
+- If a step fails, the saga executes compensating transactions that counteract the preceding transactions.

-- If a transaction fails then the saga executes a series of compensating transactions that undo the changes that were made by the preceding transactions.
+A saga is a sequence of transactions that spans many services.
+Each transaction updates the database and publishes a message (emits an event) to trigger the next transaction in the saga.
+If a transaction fails then the saga executes a series of compensating transactions that undo the changes that were made by the preceding transactions.

 ## What are the benefits and drawbacks of the Saga Distributed Transactions?